jcmgray/quimb/docs/tensor networks.rst

 Features
 ~~~~~~~~

-- Auto optimized tensor contractions using BLAS for small to medium groups of tensors - no need to ever think about contraction order, best scaling etc.
+- Auto optimized tensor contractions using BLAS for expressions using 100s of tensors - no need to ever think about contraction order, best scaling etc.
 - Completely geometry free underlying representation of networks.
 - Plot the graph of any tensor network - with bond dimension edge weighting and other coloring.
 - Multiple Tensors and Networks can be views of the same underlying data to save memory.
+- Treat any network as a :class:`scipy.sparse.linalg.LinearOperator` for solving, factorizing etc.
 - Fully unit tested.